KyberNetwork/fpr-sdk.js/README.md

 Reserve SDK library provides convenient methods to create and operate a [KyberNetwork](https://kyber.network/) reserve.
 This package is desinged to work for both client and server side JavaScript application.

+It allows developers to set up and manage a reserve pool of tokens for instant token trade with KyberNetwork's smart contract.
+More information about KyberNetwork's reserve can be seens at [Reserve Use case](https://developer.kyber.network/docs/ReservesUseCase)

 *Warning*: This is pre-released software, use it at your own risk.

 ## Installation